noahzarro/netsec/README.md

 - **Presale:** Right after each lecture, the presale phase for the next lecture begins.
 During the presale phase, everyone can request a lecture ticket, but no tickets will be issues yet.
-During the presale phase you can also cancel your request be removing your thumbs up from the issue.
+During the presale phase you can also cancel your request by removing your thumbs up from the issue.

 - **Registration:** On Monday at 7:00, the registration phase starts.
 From this point on, lecture tickets are automatically handed out to the students who requested a ticket during the presale phase.
 This assignment is in